The latest developments to make scoring tender responses faster, more accurate and defensible

 - In Methodology, the tender programme shows that through smart resource allocation, and an innovative new ground stabilisation technique, they can complete the project three months ahead of the required schedule, thereby easing traffic congestion with no adverse effect on safety.

 In a similar way, some concrete examples of minor benefits can be added to your scale to benchmark against.
-It’s important to try to avoid using predictable or incremental descriptions for these benchmarks.
-The wider the frame of reference, the more useful they will be when unexpected advantages are proposed in a tenderer’s proposal.
+Be creative - the wider the frame of reference, the more useful they will be when unexpected advantages are proposed in a tenderer’s proposal.

 Step 7 – Likewise, generate one or two concrete examples of major reservations or risk factors that could apply.
 These are most likely phrased “Satisfies the requirement, BUT…”.
 It’s helpful to consider the qualities of suppliers who are close to being unsuitable, but who might be worth trying if they were significantly cheaper than an average supplier.
 For example: